BP donates jet fuel in U.S. to help with COVID-19 relief

 It will be delivered to Chicago O’Hare and Seattle-Tacoma International airports.

-The fuel, equivalent to around 95,000 tonnes of jet fuel, is worth roughly $15 million, according to Reuters calculations.
+The donation, equivalent to around 9,000 tonnes of jet fuel, is worth roughly $1.5 million, according to Reuters calculations.

 It comes at a time when traders are struggling to store huge excess quantities of aviation fuels with global flights dropping sharply in response to coronavirus-linked travel restrictions.